On Iwasawa invariants of modular forms with reducible and non-$p$-distinguished residual Galois representations

 \subsection{Outline}

-Section~\ref{sec:p_adic_L} focuses on the analytic counter part of Theorems~\ref{12} and \ref{main_thm}.
-We will bravely review the interpolation property of the $p$-adic $L$-functions of ordinary modular forms of weight $k\geq 2$ and define the $p$-adic $L$-function of the weight one form $f$ under the Gorenstein hypothesis.
+Section~\ref{sec:p_adic_L} focuses on the $p$-adic $L$-functions of modular forms.
+We will briefly review the interpolation property of the $p$-adic $L$-functions of ordinary modular forms of weight $k\geq 2$ and define the $p$-adic $L$-function of the weight one form $f$ under the Gorenstein hypothesis.
 Main results will state in Section~\ref{sec:p_adic_L_of_f} and the proof will be given in Section~\ref{sec:local_cup_prod}.
-In Section~\ref{sec:sel_gp}, we view the definition of Greenberg's Selmer group and collect its properties used for the reduction explained in Section~\ref{sec:idea}.
+In Section~\ref{sec:sel_gp}, we review the definition of Greenberg's Selmer group and collect its properties used for the reduction explained in Section~\ref{sec:idea}.
 Also, we explain the choice of lattice $T_g$ and study the associated residual representation.
 Section~\ref{sec:alg_inv} is devoted to computing (residual) Selmer groups .
 In Section~\ref{sec:examples}, we give examples of $(N,p)$ for which the cuspidal Hecke algebra $\gh_{\theta,\gm}$ is Gorenstein when $\chi$ is a quadratic character.